briangleeson/IBMCloudSales/README.md

 IBM Sales Application
 ================================================================================

-A Sales Application written in node, deployed in IBM Cloud
+A Sales Application written in node, deployed in IBM Cloud.